Lapin0t/phd-manuscript/main/07_nf_bisim.typ

 Yet the most interesting direction is the other one: embedding NF strategies into OGS strategies.
-In the OGS game, the server is also allowed to query older variables, which, on the face of it, an NF strategy does not know how to handle.
+In the OGS game, the server is also allowed to query older variables, which, on the face of it, an NF strategy does not know how to respond to.
 However, every variable was once new!
-So if we remember all the continuations of the NF strategy along the way, we can accumulate enough information to respond to any OGS server queries, restarting the relevant old continuation.
+So if we remember all the continuations of an NF strategy along the way, we can accumulate enough information to respond to any OGS server queries, by restarting the relevant old continuation.
 In order to do so, we will first need a small helper to weaken the scope of NF strategies.